 Apply for Election Judge Jobs

-Minneapolis needs you!
-Work in one of the city's 132 polling place on Election Day helping voters cast their ballots, and get paid $15.75 an hour or more for your service.
+Help us out by working at one of the city's 132 polling places on Election Day assisting our voters and get paid $15.75 an hour or more for your service.

 You have choices regarding when and how you serve as an election judge, including: